AMSP-04/NETN-LOG/gendoc/README.md

-# Building NETN LOG Module README
+# Building NETN LOG Module Documentation

-Apply stylesheet [LOG.xslt](ETR.xslt) to [NETN-LOG.xml](../NETN-LOG.xml) FOM file to produce markdown document.
+Apply stylesheet [NETN-LOG.xslt](NETN-LOG.xslt) to [NETN-LOG.xml](../NETN-LOG.xml) FOM file to produce markdown document.
-Append with [details.md](details.md) to produce complete LOG documentation.
+Update [NETN-LOG.md](../NETN-LOG.md) to incorporate any changes based on the generated text from the FOM Module.